 A good leader is aware, attentive, and alert to their employees' behavior.
 Through empathy and understanding of mental health issues, you will know what your employees are coping with.

 If you do not know much about anxiety, depression, chronic fatigue, and other consequences of work-imposed stress, don't worry; you can learn.
 By observing disruptions or changes in workers' behavior, you may be able to notice the connection between mental health and the workplace.
-To learn more about recognizing and addresses mental health, taking a psychology course on Coursera.
+To learn more about recognizing and addressing mental health, take a psychology course on Coursera.

 Exercise is one of the top stress-coping mechanisms.
 If your employees work from home, you can offer a paid subscription to an online exercise program.
 It may be a website for yoga and meditation, cardio fitness, HIIT workouts, or whatever they prefer.